evanx/re8-import-mongoexport/README.md

 We stream each line into a Redis list using https://github.com/evanx/resplit

-This service then pops each line, extracts a required unique ID field for the Redis key, and sets the JSON document in Redis according to a Redis key template with `{id}`
+This service then pops each line, extracts a required unique ID field for the Redis key, and sets the JSON document in Redis.

 For example we have `place_id` in the JSON object, and wish to store the document using the key `place:${id}:json`